 Review of confidentiality protections in the Royal Commissions Act

-We are conducting a review of the Royal Commissions Act 1902 (Cth) to examine any issues or impediments to people coming forward and sharing sensitive information with a royal commission.
+We have reviewed the Royal Commissions Act 1902 (Cth) to examine any issues or impediments to people coming forward and sharing sensitive information with a royal commission.

 Public consultation on the review

-As part of this review, we are seeking views from people with disability, their families and carers, and a range of disability support and advocacy bodies, to ensure we capture a robust understanding of any concerns.
+As part of this review, we sought views from people with disability, their families and carers, and a range of disability support and advocacy bodies, to ensure we captured a robust understanding of any concerns.

 Terms of reference

-The key objectives of the review are to:
+The key objectives of the review were to:

 - identify any impediments that may prevent or discourage people from coming forward and sharing information with a royal commission

 - recommend policy or legislative options to address these impediments and facilitate greater public engagement with royal commissions, while ensuring royal commissions can still report transparent findings and recommendations.

 The Australian Government is funding free and independent support services for people engaging with or affected by the Disability Royal Commission.
 Find out more on the Department of Social Services website.

 The Department of Veterans' Affairs website provides information and support to those who serve or have served in defence of our nation, and their families.